How To Transfer a Car Title in South Carolina

 If everything was done accordingly, with no errors, mutilations, or erasure, then you are certain that you will get a new title and registration.
 Depending on your arrangement, your new title can be mailed back to you, or you can book to receive it from the DMV office.

-You must confirm the details of the titles and ensure that all details on the title were printed exactly as you submitted them.
+Confirm the details of the titles and ensure that all details on the title were printed exactly as you submitted them.

 Conclusion